Cisco-UKI-DevX/Guestshell-Lab-Guide/README.md

 When we build our automation scripts eventually we need a place to host them.
 In certain scenarios this may make sense to run on the network device itself.
 There are a few ways we can achieve this on IOS-XE including Guestshell and container hosting.

 In this lab guide we will be exploring some of the options we've got for On-device programmability with IOS-XE.
 We will primarily focus on using Guestshell.
 Guestshell is a virtualized Linux-based environment contained within a network device, designed to run custom Linux applications, including Python for automated control and management of Cisco devices.
-It also includes the automated provisioning (Day zero) of systems.
 This container shell provides a secure environment, decoupled from the host device, in which users can install scripts or software packages and run them independent from IOS.

+You may have encountered Guestshell before if you've ever looked into (Zero Touch provisioning) ZTP which instructs a device to get an IP address from a network server, access a TFTP server and pull down a python script This script is then excecuted within a Guestshell to provision a network device within ZTP.

 ## Prerequisites